nad2000/RSTA-apportal-hub/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User story
 about: A valuable increment of functionality, testable by the users
+title: As a ‹role›, I'd like to ‹feature short description›[, in order to ‹value it adds›. ]
+labels: user story
+assignees: ''

 ---

-As a ‹role›, I'd like to ‹feature short description› [ , in order to ‹value it adds›. ]
+As a ‹role›, I'd like to ‹feature short description›[, in order to ‹value it adds›. ]

 ## Conditions of satisfaction